sahithyandev/s2/src/content/docs/theory-of-electricity/11-transient-analysis.md

 ## Time Domain

-In the time domain, how a signal varies with time is analyzed.
+How a signal varies with time is analyzed.
 This is considered the most intuitive representation as the amplitude of a signal at each point in time is shown.
 Signals are expressed as a function of time, e.g., $v(t) = V_m \sin(\omega t + \phi)$.
 Amplitude vs. time is shown. $ $

 Time domain analysis is particularly useful when the response of a circuit to sudden changes needs to be understood or when non-periodic signals are being analyzed.